rwxrob/zet/20210502004642/README.md

   better alternative.
 I call this *search-centric knowledge management* and it has become the default knowledge consumption and creation method since the first Internet search engine was created.
-  Before that we all did it using the TOC and index of the book we were reading, because it works.
+  Before that, we all did it using the TOC and index of the book we were reading, because it works.